oxyroid/M3UAndroid/README.md

 ### About

-I am a Chinese university student who is about to graduate and work at the [DiDi](https://github.com/didi) company, If you want to provide feedback, please contact [@sortBy](https://t.me/sortBy).
+I am a Chinese university student who is about to graduate, If you want to provide feedback, please contact [@sortBy](https://t.me/sortBy).

 ### License